SolaceLabs/pubsubplus-cf-dev/README.md

 You can use your browser to examine the deployed service broker dashboard:

-* On Windows, having PCF-Dev deployed service broker
+* On Windows (non-WSL), having PCF-Dev deployed service broker
   * [ service broker dashboard ](http://solace-pubsub-broker.local.pcfdev.io/)

-* On Linux, having service broker deployed on CF-Deployment
+* On Linux or WSL, having service broker deployed on CF-Deployment
   * [ service broker dashboard ](http://solace-pubsub-broker.bosh-lite.com/)

 * For Linux and Windows, you will need a username and password, do the following to discover the generated solace_broker_user and solace_broker_password